sbjelogr/TransferBoost/docs/index.md

-# TransferBoost (transferboost)
+# transferboost

-TransferBoost (`transferboost`) is a package that implements the concept of transfer learning to gradient boosting models.<br>
+`transferboost` is a package that implements the concept of transfer learning to gradient boosting models.<br>

 ## Supported models